Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 6. split the remaining work instead of gambling on one more broad patch

-• deleting tests without explicit rationale
+• deleting tests without an explicit rationale

 • changing code and tests together without stating which layer was wrong